Qualitative Detection Of Canine Coronavirus

 FASTest Canine Coronavirus (CCoV) Strip is a rapid immunochromatographic test for the detection of Canine Coronavirus Antigen in dog faeces.
-FASTest Canine Coronavirus (CCoV) detects antigen in canine faeces simply and quickly in the clinic.
+FASTest Canine Coronavirus (CCoV) detects antigens in canine faeces simply and quickly in the clinic.

-Using the FASTest CCoV Strip test kit enables the veterinarian to determine the specific agent responsible for the diarrhoea and estimate the prognosis for single CCoV or a simultaneous infection with CPV and CCoV and to distinguish between CCoV infected and non-infected puppies in kennels.
+Using the FASTest CCoV Strip test kit enables the veterinarian to determine the specific agent responsible for the diarrhoea and estimate the prognosis for a single CCoV or a simultaneous infection with CPV and CCoV and to distinguish between CCoV infected and non-infected puppies in kennels.

 It is an invaluable diagnostic tool when used with FASTest Parvo (and possibly FASTest Giardia) when presented with a young dog with suspicious clinical signs.

 You may also be interested in FASTest CPV Ab, follow this link